-On June 8, the Eilat municipality and the Hevel Eilot Regional Council held their first regional climate conference.
+On June 8, the Arava Institute held the first regional climate conference in cooperation with the Eilat municipality and the Hevel Eilot Regional Council.
 The meeting took place at the Eilat Youth Center, where over 100 environmental activists and residents gathered to raise awareness of climate change and its impact on the environment and our quality of life, as well as to create a unique civic statement addressed to State authorities.
 The conference was part of a nationwide initiative of regional climate conferences.

 The essence of our regional conference is best summarized by the call of Elior Gaz, an Eilat high school student who coordinates the local branch of the Fridays for Future youth protest movement – “Climate or Nothing”.
 Elior moved the audience with his concern that his children might not see and get to know the corals in the Gulf of Eilat.
 He reminded us of the need to act for future generations, and called on youth and adults to join the global protest.
 We are all fighting this war for our lives, and the youth is fighting for its future as well.
 He referred to the ignorance and lack of public awareness of the climate crisis, and called for the inclusion of the subject in the Ministry of Education’s school curriculum.